Virtual tradeshow: Visitor facilities

-Visitors to a virtual tradeshow usually fill out an online registration form to create an online badge, and then enter a virtual exhibit hall to visit virtual booths.
+Visitors to a virtual tradeshow usually fill out an online registration form to create an online badge, then enter a virtual exhibit hall to visit virtual booths.
 The virtual booths often reflect the imagery of a real-world tradeshow booth with desks and displays (this similarity helps users relate to them more easily).
-A virtual booth typically has several icons which can trigger different responses upon the click of the mouse.
-For example, visitors might initiate instant communication with the exhibitor via an instant message, email or a voice-call.
-Icons might also deliver multimedia such as videos and audio messages or other slide-show presentations.
+A virtual booth typically has several icons which can trigger different responses upon the click of a mouse.
+For example, visitors might initiate instant communication with the exhibitor via an instant message, email or a voice call.
+Icons might also deliver multimedia such as videos, audio messages, or other slide-show presentations.

 Exhibitor facilities

 Virtual exhibitors use online tools to upload relevant and tailored content to appeal to the audiences.
 Virtual exhibits may be made to look like an exhibitors' real-world booth in any in-person trade fair where they may be exhibiting.

 While some events are hosted only online, virtual tradeshows could also be run in conjunction with real-world or in-person tradeshows, creating 'hybrid events'.

 Virtual tradeshows typically cost much less than traditional trade shows.
 Since virtual trade shows can be conducted from a person's desk, the cost of travel, lodging and physical construction of a trade show display is eliminated (exhibitors will usually, of course, be charged for the privilege of having an online stand at the virtual tradeshow).